 The most successful public libraries around the world are proactively engaging with their communities to understand local needs and customize services to address community problems.
 What’s missing are the facts and data about how libraries directly improve people’s lives—including impact that advances the global Sustainable Development Goals.
 Without tangible proof to back up what library leaders intuitively know to be true, libraries will be forever fighting an uphill battle for recognition and resources.
 The knowledge and tools to measure library impact already exist.
 Leaders in the field must now commit to making outcome evaluation an integral part of library operations and using it to prove their worth.

-Pursuing partnerships outside the library field is essential to the future sustainability of public libraries to cement and promote their ongoing relevance and to secure a diverse funding base.
-This means continuing advocacy with government leaders who drive funding decisions, capitalizing on existing connections, identifying and networking in new circles of influence, and actively building and nurturing new long-term relationships in other fields like technology, economics, and health.
-For partnerships that can lead to new sources of funding, library leaders must be prepared with relevant data to make the case for support.
-All partnerships can strengthen how libraries contribute to their communities, if library leaders approach new relationships committed to aligning on shared community priorities and are able to walk away when it’s not the right fit.
+Collaboration with partners outside the library field is essential to the future sustainability of public libraries because it cements and promotes their ongoing relevance and helps secure a diverse funding base.
+This requires advocacy directed at government leaders who drive funding decisions, capitalizing on existing connections, identifying and networking in new circles of influence, and building and nurturing long-term relationships in fields like technology, economics, and health.
+In seeking partnerships that can lead to new sources of funding, library leaders must be prepared with relevant data to make the case for support.
+All partnerships can strengthen how libraries contribute to their communities if library leaders seek alignment on shared community priorities and are able to walk away when the fit is not right.